johnalam/tmsh2JSON/README.md

 Method 2:

     Use curl tool as well as the file "AS3_tmpl_export_JSON_for_API_post" as follows: curl -sk -u admin:password http://<BigIP hostname>/mgmt/tm/cli/script -H "Content-Type: application/json" -X POST -d "@AS3_export_script_JSON_for_API_post"

 Method 3:

     logon to BigIP CLI and use tmsh to create the script. ssh admin@hostname
         tmsh #if not already in tmsh shell cli script
         create tmpl_export

-    a vi screen will start, paste the content of AS3_tmpl_export.tcl and save and exit vi.
+    A vi screen will start, paste the content of AS3_tmpl_export.tcl and save and exit vi. then do:

-    then do:  save sys config
+        save sys config